-Participants are required to be in reasonable physical condition and capable of completing a three mile hike over uneven, forested terrain.
-Unfortunately, we cannot accommodate pets on this hike.
-Hikers should wear sturdy walking shoes (no flip-flops), bring several layers of clothing in preparation for changing warm and cold temperatures, pack plenty of water as well as a snack/lunch to eat during the hike.
-Hikers who attend are required to participate in the entire duration of the hike.
+This hike is rated EASY to MODERATE as it has a total elevation gain and loss of 200 feet over its distance of 2.5 miles.
+Participants are required to be in reasonable physical condition and capable of completing a two and a half mile hike over uneven, forested terrain.
+Children of all ages are welcome on this hike.
+Unfortunately, we cannot accommodate dogs at this time.
+Hikers should wear sturdy walking shoes (no flip-flops), bring several layers of clothing in preparation for changing warm and cold temperatures, pack plenty of water as well as a snack to eat during the hike.
+Note that this hike has no restroom facilities.

 Space is limited on our hikes, so please reserve your spot today by using CMLC's Online Hike Sign-Up Form.
-Hike meeting locations, times, and additional details will be sent through email upon confirmation of your spot on the hike.
-This hike can accomodate 30 hikers.
+Hike meeting locations and additional details will be sent upon confirmation of your spot on the hike within 1-2 days business days after requesting a spot.
+This hike can accomodate 40 hikers.
 Reservations for a spot on this hike will be taken on a first-come, first-serve basis using:

 For questions, contact CMLC Outreach Associate Sarah Harden at firstname.lastname@example.org.
 Please allow one full business day for a response to Hike Sign-Ups and hike inquiries.